 Cigarette smoke can be the biggest and most dangerous pollutant you can have in your home.
 Every time you exhale cigarette smoke, you’re releasing 4,000 dangerous toxins into the air.
 Passive smoking can be as dangerous as active smoking, especially for young children.
 Exposure to cigarette smoke has been linked to asthma, cancer, respiratory infections and Sudden Infant Death Syndrome (SIDS).
 It goes without saying that smoking comes with massive health risks for the smoker as well.
 So if you want to keep your home truly pure, don’t let anyone light a cigarette indoors.

 5. Grow Indoor Plants

 Indoor plants don’t just beautify your space, they’re also nature’s own air purifiers.
 Common household products can leave toxic residue like formaldehyde.
 In a study conducted by NASA, the leaves and roots of indoor plants can absorb harmful chemicals in the air.
 Some of the best indoor plants to purify your home identified by NASA include snake plant, ficus and garden mum.
-These plants aren’t poisonous either, making them perfectly safe for homes with
+These plants aren’t poisonous either, making them perfectly safe for homes with small children and animals.

 6. Avoid Synthetic Room Fresheners